Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

 We ask that that the 5 Xilinx chips given in the above table are tested.
 However, not all of these have to be compatible if you experience difficulties.
 You may test with/make compatible more platforms but these must be stated.

 # Contributing Optimisations
 Optimisations refer to small changes to an existing module in the repository, this could be optimisations that simplify code, reduce delay, or reduce resource utilisation.
 Optimisations should not change the core of the design and as such remain consistent with it's original documentation.
-The number one rule for any modification is that it must be justifiable and backed up with results.

-Unlike with contributing new modules, making optimisations require no extra files, we only ask that you follow the relevant pull request template and update any relevant test documentation such as utilisation graphs .
+Before making optimisations it's important that you can justify the change, make sure you are solving a problem rather than finding a problem to solve.
+Once you have made your optimisations, you must present notable improvements in your pull request which back up your justification and upate the test documentation accordingly.

+As such, an optimisation pull request must include the following:
+- Problem justification.
+- Results that show a clear improvement.
+- Updated test documentation, if applicable.

 # Where to Get Help
 Not really sure on what to write here, but here are the notes I made on it...